open2c/bioframe/docs/guide-intervalops.md

 BedFrames satisfy the following properties:

 - chrom, start, end columns
-- columns have valid dtypes (object/string/categorical, int, int)
+- columns have valid dtypes (object/string/categorical, int/pd.Int64Dtype(), int/pd.Int64Dtype())
+- for each interval, if any of chrom, start, end are null, then all are null
 - all starts < ends.

 Whether a dataframe satisfies these properties can be checked with :func:`bioframe.core.checks.is_bedframe`: